Your money-making expert. Financial journalist, TV and radio personality.

 As you become more familiar with the process, as well as the kinds of outfits other people put together, you’ll be able to up your game and make truly noteworthy outfits.

 The first rule of standing out from the crowd is to be truly unique.
-If you’re renting a costume, chances are far too good that you will bump into scores of people dressed exactly like you.
-When you make your own outfit you can really pay close attention to detail and make sure it fits you perfectly.
+If you’re renting a costume, it’s more than likely that you’ll bump into scores of people dressed exactly like you.
+When you make your own outfit you can really pay close attention to detail.
+And make sure the clothes fit you perfectly.

-Okay, this might contradict what I just said above.
+Okay, this might contradict what we just said above.
 But, if you’re a buxom babe with loads of attitude you’d rock Lagertha from Vikings or Daenerys Targaryen from Game of Thrones.
 While someone a little lankier could slip into Lara Croft’s cropped shorts or Harley Quinn’s skimpy baseball outfit.